denisovmisis/CS101/readme.md

 # Intro to computer science CS101
-Homeworks for my student cource.
+Homeworks for my student course.

 ## List of prjects: